 Yes, you can then reserve a corresponding free ticket and show it during your visit in combination with the relevant card.

-6. Why can I only book a ticket for up to a few weeks in the future?
+6. Why can I only book a ticket up to a few weeks in the future?

 We do this in order to be able to adjust the starting times, opening hours and capacity of the online tickets based on our experience in this new situation, and to be able to respond to any announcements made by the government.
-New dates are expected to be available on Wednesdays (after the government’s weekly press conferences on Tuesdays).
+Thank you for your understanding.

 You can reach us via firstname.lastname@example.org.

 In connection with the coronavirus, Huis Marseille has put in place some additional house rules.
 We kindly but urgently request you to take note of these before your visit.

 - Keep 1.5 meters distance from each other, pay attention to the markings.